floriangrundig/scofw/README.md

 ## Problems

-1. I get an error: "Too many open files"
+### I get an error: "Too many open files"
+MAC:
-- MAC: `ulimit -a` you need to increase "Max open file descriptors" -> when executing with bash it should run out of the box -> this error occurs when starting via fish or csh
+`ulimit -a` you need to increase "Max open file descriptors" -> when executing with bash it should run out of the box -> this error occurs when starting via fish or csh.

+Use `lsof | wc -l` to find out the current number of open file descriptors.